alxdavids/ourbbg/content/post/bradley-johnson.md

 against Hull, would see him held responsible for a performance that would effectively end any chance of Derby achieving promotion.
-After losing Thorne again to injury in the final game of the season, Johnson was relied on for a defensive presence that he had never previously showed.
+After losing Thorne again to injury in the final game of the season, Johnson was yet again relied on for a defensive presence that he was not used to.
 After being substituted early in the second half, he would not reappear for the second leg consolation victory.
 At this point, it was difficult to believe that the club had spent wisely in acquiring him.